swiftugandan/web-annotator/docs/spec.md

-# Chrome Extension: Transparent Annotation Overlay with Screenshot & AWS Upload
+# Chrome Extension: Transparent Annotation Overlay

-A comprehensive guide to building a Chrome extension that overlays a transparent annotation canvas on any webpage, lets users annotate directly, captures the final screenshot, uploads it to AWS S3, and retrieves the image link.
+A comprehensive guide to building a Chrome extension that overlays a transparent annotation canvas on any webpage, lets users annotate directly.

 ---

 ## 📋 Features Overview

-- **Transparent Overlay:** Inject a transparent Fabric.js canvas over the current webpage.
+- **Transparent Overlay:** Inject a transparent canvas over the current webpage.
 - **Annotate Directly:** Draw, highlight, or add text directly on the webpage.
-- **Capture Annotated Screenshot:** Take a screenshot including the annotations.
-- **Upload to AWS S3:** Save the screenshot securely to an AWS S3 bucket.
-- **Retrieve Link:** Display the public URL of the uploaded image.

 ---